frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_feedback.md

 ## Quality Feedback

  The Quality can easily give there feedbacks by selecting there template to rate on different parameter and also provide the qualitative feedback on the parameters.
- If the Feedback is not as per expectations, Quality Action may be initialised on the basis of the seriousness of the Feedback.
+If the Quality Feedback ratings are poor or negative, Quality Action may be initialized depending on seriousness of the Quality Feedback.

 ## Creating a Quality Feedback